Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 #1.
 Consistent sleep routine

 Sleep is often disrupted by fibromyalgia, so building a predictable routine may help improve rest quality.
 Going to bed and waking up at regular times, keeping the bedroom dark and quiet, and limiting stimulants before bed are all strategies people commonly try.
-Even modest improvements in sleep could sometimes reduce the intensity of next-day symptoms.
+Even modest improvements in sleep may reduce the intensity of next-day symptoms.

 #2.
 Balanced activity levels